Baadshah (soundtrack): Reception

-The audio got positive response from critics as well as audience.
+The audio got positive response from critics.
 123telugu gave a review stating "Thaman has come up with a very peppy and entertaining music album for Baadshah.
 Baadshah is gearing up to be a treat for fans and the music album is no different."
 Apherald gave a review stating "The entire album sounds like Thaman has patched up all best tunes he composed till date and put up a sweet coated layer of Baadshah on them."
 Musicperk gave a positive review terming the album a "Mass Package".
 Gulte gave a review stating "On a whole, the album of Baadshah scored by SS Thaman looks enthralling for the kind of new-wave music and is impressive.
 However, like all those Thaman's past movies, this album will keep ringing everywhere when the movie hits marquee."
 Cinema65 gave a review stating "Finally Thaman given a Good album to NTR, Taking Dookudu As a Inspiration will makes something like a Duplicate but repeated hearing of song will rock shake your audio systems, A power packed song by Thaman which give a great chance to show the NTR Dancing performances in music."
 Cinecorn gave a review stating "SS Thaman delivers for Young Tiger NTR once again after Brindavanam.
 Despite the expected 'routine beats' criticism the album might get, it’s a winner from word go.
 Young Tiger NTR should dance his way to a hit with an album like this" and rated the album 3.5/5.
 Milliblog gave a review stating "Usual, likeable mass’y music from Thaman."
 143Cinema gave a review stating "Overall its a Good album for NTR fans, other it will be an OK, with the hype around this movie everyone expected a lot from this combo especially after Brindavanam" and rated the album 7/10. way2movies gave a review stating "Undoubtedly, Thaman delivered a pretty entertaining album with Baadshah that give ample scope for NTR’s dances.
 The songs are high on energy and have the potential to woo masses and fans.
 The choice of the singers added the attraction to the album.
 Well, let’s wait to watch the visuals and NTR’s dances on 5 April.
 Listen to the 'Massy yet Entertaining' Baadshah album."
 Cineoutlook gave a review stating "Overall Baadashah Audio is a combination of Class and Mass Masala songs" and rated the album 4/5.